Share in the excitement of the Academy's centennial with Celebration in a Box — the go-to digital resource for Academy members and groups. Read More

 This is a time to honor the past, celebrate the present and plan for the future.

-The Academy of Nutrition and Dietetics was conceptualized with a constitution and bylaws as the American Dietetic Association at a meeting in Cleveland, Ohio, in 1917.
-This ultimately led to its formal incorporation and first central office in Chicago.
-Our founders were a visionary group of women — led by Lenna F. Cooper and the organization's first president, Lulu C. Graves — dedicated to helping the government conserve food and improve the public's health and nutrition during World War I.
+The Academy was conceptualized as the American Dietetic Association at a meeting in Cleveland, Ohio, in 1917, ultimately leading to its formal incorporation and first central office in Chicago.
+The Academy's founders were a visionary group of women — led by Lenna F. Cooper and the organization's first president, Lulu C. Graves — dedicated to helping the government conserve food and improve the public's health and nutrition during World War I.

 One hundred years later, the Academy remains strongly connected to our origins: committed to helping solve the greatest food and nutrition challenges of the day through the transformational power of nutrition.

 The Centennial will create a road map that will advance the profession and set the stage for the Academy's Second Century.